NashTech-Labs/Selenium-for-Beginners/Handle_iframe_in_Selenium/README.md

 2. Open the project in any IDE which run maven project.

-3. Go to project and run `HandleiframeTest` file.
+3. Go to project and run `HandleIframeTest` file.